History Files

 Following independence in 1943, the country became a prosperous financial hub for the region, as well as one of the main tourist spots.
 However, tensions were rising, due mainly to the political situation left by the dismantling of the Ottoman empire, and factional stresses between the Christian, Moslem, and more recently-arrived Palestinian communities.
 The Lebanese Civil War erupted in 1975, and apart from a period of peace in 1976, lasted until 1990, destroying much of the old international feel of the country, and of the capital, Beirut (ancient Beroth), especially.
 A slow recovery took place afterwards, but alleged continual interference by Syria, amid a series of assassinations of anti-Syrian politicians, has confused the situation.

-(Additional information from External Link: 2006: War in Lebanon (The Guardian).)
+(Additional information from External Links: 2006: War in Lebanon (The Guardian), and Israel attack (The Guardian).)

 1918